maarten-dp/arcade-curtains/README.md

 Scenes are a way to pipe events to a certain context.
 You can define sprites and events in one scene, and they will become inactive when you enter another scene, for which you can define a whole new set of sprites and events.
 It also allows you to write some setup or teardown code when entering or leaving scenes.

 When switching from one scene to another, the context and state of the previous scene is still retained.
 Meaning you can easily switch between scenes and continue where you previously had left off.
 A quick example would be accessing a menu or inventory in the middle of a level.

+### Animations

+This library provides a way to animate sprites in a fire-and-forget way.
+You provide a start state, an end state, and if desired intermediate states as well.
+The library will then take care of animating your sprite between those states, at a given duration.
+An advanced example, of what types of animations this library supports, can be found in the assets folder.

 ### Drawbacks